OP Chocolate Ltd – Gender Pay Gap Reporting 2023

 Interpretations and Analysis

 OP Chocolate Ltd was established in Merthyr Tydfil in 1947, with a workforce demographic based predominantly in South Wales.
 We are committed to providing equal pay, reward and development opportunities irrespective of gender (and indeed race, religion etc.).
 We continue to see external factors influencing our statistics; it remains difficult to recruit women in traditionally male-dominated roles, such as engineering, for example.
-That said, the reduction in the Gap this year is forecasted to improve into next year as we see more females in middle and higher-level management positions.
-OP Chocolate will continue to monitor these statistics with the aim of developing site strategies to address and avoid gender imbalances wherever possible throughout the organisation.
+That said, there is an improvement in the Gap this year as we see more females in middle and higher-level management positions.
+OP Chocolate will continue to monitor these statistics with the aim to address and avoid gender imbalances wherever possible throughout the organisation.

 I can confirm that the data contained within this report is accurate.